 Mark T. Schroepfer, 69, a retired business executive, has been a director since 2011.
 Mr. Schroepfer is retired, but serves as an adjunct professor at the University of St. Thomas in St. Paul, MN.
 He previously served as President, CEO, and Chairman of Lincoln Industrial Corp, a world leading designer and supplier of highly engineered lubrication systems from 1996 to 2005.
 From 1987 to 1995, Mr. Schroepfer served as Pentair Inc.'s Vice President of Finance and MIS, Corporate Controller, and President of Penwald Insurance Company.
-Based upon Mr. Schroepfer's significant skills and experience in mergers and acquisitions, strategic planning, manufacturing and financial operations and his leadership experience, the Board concluded that Mr. Schroepfer should continue to serve as a director of Winnebago Industries at the time this Proxy Statement is filed with the SEC.
-Due to Mr. Schroepfer's relevant experience in finance, accounting and auditing, the Board determined that he is an audit committee financial expert.
+Based upon Mr. Schroepfer's significant skills and experience in mergers and acquisitions, strategic planning, manufacturing and financial operations and his leadership experience, the Board concluded that Mr. Schroepfer's nelvant experience in finance, accounting and auditing, the Board determined that he is an audit committee financial expert.